MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.2.00  (2023/04/26)
+  - Add: Option to update Hydra directly from the avatar menu (right upper corner in the roboter menu)
+  - Change: Reduce data transfered to the front-end (remove redundant health messages)
 - 1.0.1.99  (2023/04/19)
   - Add: Option for pooled hosts autoscaling (advanced options -> scale down): Ignore maintenance mode for deallocation
   - Fix: Adding a load-balancer backend pool failed after version 1.0.1.98